Plotkine/scan-script/README.md

 ## To be done

-- make the script work for any user
+- make the script work for any user (currently configured for user "kali" with directories like /home/kali/Desktop/...)
 - check if necessary tools are there and download them if needed